Nancy’s Story

 I am an adventurer who travels in circles.
 I go out and return.
 I’ve discovered in T. S. Eliot’s words, that the true end of exploring is to “arrive where we started and know the place for the first time.”
 Returning, I see freshly the beauty in a field of waving grain or in the spring greening of trees, in the brilliant autumn slant of light or in the first toss of snow.
 When I return to family or Quaker Meeting, there’s deep-rooted gladness to be once more surrounded by their loving, creative tumult.
 And I say to myself, this this is home.

-But even more important is how the adventure of my work has returned me to my starting place.
-I grew up in a family of ministers and teachers but I happily broke new ground and became a psychologist.
+Even more important is how the adventure of my work has returned me to my starting place.
+I grew up in a family of ministers and teachers, but I happily broke new ground and became a psychologist.
 For a long time, it was a good fit for me.
 But then I was called to the work of my ancestors.